bgmulinari/B1SLayer/README.md

     .GetAsync<List<MyBusinessPartnerModel>>();

 // Performs a POST on /Orders with the provided object as the JSON body,
-// creating a new order and deserializing the result in a custom model class var newOrder = await serviceLayer.Request("Orders").PostAsync<MyOrderModel>(myNewOrderObject);
+// creating a new order and deserializing the created order in a custom model class var createdOrder = await serviceLayer.Request("Orders").PostAsync<MyOrderModel>(myNewOrderObject);

-// Performs PATCH on /BusinessPartners('C00001'), updating the CardName of the Business Partner await serviceLayer.Request("BusinessPartners", "C00001").PatchAsync(new { CardName = "Updated BP name" });
+// Performs a PATCH on /BusinessPartners('C00001'), updating the CardName of the Business Partner await serviceLayer.Request("BusinessPartners", "C00001").PatchAsync(new { CardName = "Updated BP name" });

 // Performs a PATCH on /ItemImages('A00001'), adding or updating the item image